 For folks who have lost sobriety support groups, formal or informal, it can be an especially trying time.
 Some good news is that with technology, we aren’t as alone as we might have been just decades ago.
 The internet, social media, and smartphones allow us to stay connected with those who can keep us accountable and on-track for staying sober.

-For individuals in recovery, there are 24-hour resources and one-on-one therapy sessions available to you; it’s simply a matter of making the decision to utilize them.
+For individuals in recovery, there are 24-hour resources and one-on-one treatment sessions available to you; it’s simply a matter of making the decision to utilize them.
 Use video chat for face-to-face, intimate conversations with a sponsor or support person to help you stay grounded.

 Another feeling you might have encountered already is that of boredom.
 Perhaps you have more time to yourself than you ever thought humanly possible.
 Whether it’s because you are now working from home, unemployed, or aren’t able to get out and be social due to social distancing, the net effect is that you find yourself at home, twiddling your thumbs.